Border Patrol Agent

 Best Rated

-Asked by Concerned Foster Parent over 10 years ago
+Asked by David Chavez over 11 years ago

 I guess I'm not really clear on this but do agents routinely patrol their sectors looking for illegals (like cops on a beat) or are they directed to areas when motion sensors are tripped or suspects are reported, etc.